 Leave plants, rocks and artifacts where you find them.

 The natural appearance of some areas has been degraded due to the overuse of fires.
 Consider these principles when determining if you should build a fire.

 Loud noises and quick movements are stressful to animals.
 Never get close to, feed, or touch a wild animal.

 Remember, being too close to a bear within the Great Smoky Mountains is illegal.

 7. Be considerate of other visitors

 Everyone deserves to enjoy the outdoors.
-Reduce any excessive noice.
+Reduce any excessive noise.

-For more information about Leave No Trace and their mission, visit their website.
+For more information about Leave No Trace and its mission, visit the website.